Regulating the Giants: The Promise of the Digital Markets Act

 Tip #2: Expand Your Online Presence

 Go beyond the limitations of a single platform by diversifying your online presence.
-Be visible on various platforms and networks relevant to your industry.
+Be visible on various networks relevant to your industry.
 Consistently update and monitor information on crucial online directories, ensuring that your business maintains a robust and accurate presence across the digital landscape.

 Tip #3: Build Local Landing Pages